FLAT: Fused Lasso Regression with Adaptive Minimum Spanning Tree with Applications on Thermohaline Circulation: Simulation

 The spatial dependence among spatial covariates is specially designed with different covariance structure.
 In all simulations, two independent Gaussian stochastic processes $\{z_1(s_i)\}_{i=1}^{n}$ and $\{z_2(s_i)\}_{i=1}^{n}$ are generated with zero mean and designed covariances $\text{cov} (z_k(s_i),z_k(s_j) )=\exp(-\|s_i-s_j\|_2 / \phi ),\ k=1,2.$

 In the generating process, parameter $\phi$ controls the spatial heterogeneity.
 Then the spatial features $x_1(s_i)$ and $x_2(s_i)$ are generated from $z_1(s_i)$ and $z_2(s_i)$ by linear transformation.
 Specifically, we set $x_1(s_i)=z_1(s_i)$ and $x_2(s_i)=rz_1(s_i)+\sqrt{1-r^2}z_2(s_i)$, where the parameter $r$ controls the level of collinearity.
-We set $r=0.75$ for a strong correlation design and generate five datasets with $\phi=0.2,0.4,0.6, 0.8,1$ for different levels of spatial correlation, which are labeled as ``DGP1", $\cdots$, ``DGP5", respectively.
+We set $r=0.75$ for a strong correlation design and generate five datasets with $\phi=0.2,0.4,0.6, 0.8,1$ for different levels of spatial correlation.
 The true values of the parameters $\beta_1,\beta_2,\beta_3$ are set as shown in Figure \ref{fig3.1}(a)-(c) respectively, where different clustering patterns are adopted for three different parameters.

-To quantify the performance of estimations for dimension $k\in[p]$ and location $i\in [n]$, we focus on the three measures with $T=100$ independent replications: (1) Root Mean Squared Error (RMSE), which is defined as $\text{RMSE}_{k}^{(i)}=\left[ \sum\limits_{t=1}^{T}\left(\hat{\beta}_k^t(s_i)-\beta_k(s_i)\right)^2 /T \right]^{1/2}$ (2) Mean Absolute Error (MAE), which is defined as $\text{MAE}_{k}^{(i)}= \sum\limits_{t=1}^{T}|\hat{\beta}_k^t(s_i) - \beta_k(s_i)|/T$; (3) Standard Deviation (SD), which is defined as $\text{SD}_{k}^{(i)}=\left[ \sum\limits_{t=1}^{T}\left(\hat{\beta}_k^t(s_i)-\bar{\hat{\beta}}_k(s_i)\right)^2 /T \right]^{1/2}$, where $\bar{\hat{\beta}}_k(s_i)=\sum\limits_{t=1}^{T}\hat{\beta}_k^t(s_i)/T$.
+To quantify the performance of estimations for dimension $k\in[p]$ and location $i\in [n]$, we focus on the three measures with $T=100$ independent replications: (1) Root Mean Squared Error (RMSE), which is defined as $\text{RMSE}_{k}^{(i)}=[\sum_{t=1}^{T}\{\hat{\beta}_k^t(s_i)-\beta_k(s_i)\}^2 /T ] ^{1/2}$ (2) Mean Absolute Error (MAE), which is defined as $\text{MAE}_{k}^{(i)}= \sum_{t=1}^{T}|\hat{\beta}_k^t(s_i) - \beta_k(s_i)|/T$; (3) Standard Deviation (SD), which is defined as $\text{SD}_{k}^{(i)}= [ \sum_{t=1}^{T}\{\hat{\beta}_k^t(s_i)-\bar{\hat{\beta}}_k(s_i)\}^2 /T ]^{1/2}$, where $\bar{\hat{\beta}}_k(s_i)=\sum_{t=1}^{T}\hat{\beta}_k^t(s_i)/T$.
 Smaller values in RMSE, MAE and SD indicate more accurate and stable estimations for parameters in model \eqref{spatialRM}.
 As we have in total $np$ parameters to estimate, the mean values of the aforementioned measures across all spatial points $i\in[n]$ for each dimension $k\in[p]$ are computed and reported in Table \ref{tab3.1}.

 To assess the performance in detecting discrete spatial heterogeneity in each dimension $k\in[p]$, we consider four widely used measures for clustering: Rand Index (RI), Adjusted Rand Index (ARI), Silhouette Coefficient (SC) and Calinski-Harabasz Index (CHI).
 Higher values of RI, ARI, SC and CHI reflect a greater consistency between the detected clusters and the true group labels.
 Detailed definitions and further discussion of these metrics are included in \ref{DEC}.